School Information System

 Sixty-seven students at six Madison high schools have been named semifinalists in the 52nd annual National Merit Scholarship Program, announced today.
 It is one of the most prestigious academic competitions for high school students nationwide.
 In addition, 23 students from the surrounding area have also been named semifinalists.

-2 thoughts on “90 Area Students Named National Merit Scholar Semifinalists”
+2 responses to “90 Area Students Named National Merit Scholar Semifinalists”

 1. Among Dane County’s public and private high schools, the percentage of enrolled 11th graders (2005-06) who qualified as National Merit Semi-Finalists is: